samvavlabs/BusinessAnalystRoadmap2024/README (1).md

 ### Final Goal Outcome:
 1. Basic To Intermediate Python With various knowledge of various Data structures like numpy,pandas,matplotlib and many more.
 2. Knowledge of performing EDA,Feature Engineering and creating visualization charts using python
-3. Atleast Make some python projects using Frameworks such as Flask with deployment Eg: Web Scrapping Projects

 ### What's New In Python 3.12.0
 https://docs.python.org/release/3.12.0/